Popular games kids play in indoors and outdoors:

 A somewhat kinder, gentler game when compared with Bulldog is Fishy Fishy.
 A request is made to cross the water.
 A specific group is then called, “Yes, you may if you have.”
 Those matching the description run in the hopes of not being caught.
 Losers are tagged, not tackled making it safer for the younger kids.

 Conquers involves the seed from a horse chestnut tree.
 The seed is knotted and the opponent determines the height to place the seed and is given three hits to destroy the conker.
 The individual who destroys the most conkers is the victor!
 It is a simple game with an interesting scoring.

-Another group game is "What time is it Mr. Wolf"?
+Another group game is “What time is it, Mr. Wolf”?
 The wolf responses with a number say 5.
-At that point the group moves five spaces.
-When Mr. Wolf senses the group is close, he yells "Dinner Time" at that point the goal is to tag one of kids so they will become the new Mr. Wolf.
+At that point, the group moves five spaces.
+When Mr. Wolf senses the group is close, he yells “Dinner Time” at that point the goal is to tag one of the kids so they will become the new Mr. Wolf.

-Many of the childhood games played today in Britain are the decades old standards played almost everywhere in the world.
+Many of the childhood Popular games played today in Britain are the decades-old standards played almost everywhere in the world.
 British children like skipping-or jump roping in the US-as well as Hopscotch Marbles and Jacks.

 Of course, the most popular game remains football.